Advanced Dynamics and Vibrations: Continuous Systems

 For pin supports, the mode shapes are simply:

 Consider a more general solution of the equation when is constant:

 And since we defined :

 If we take any functions of the form:

 Where and .
-Then F and G both satisfy the differential equation.
+Then and both satisfy the differential equation.
 Thus:

-Therefore, both and satisfy e differential equation.
-Consider physical interpretation of and .
+Therefore, both and satisfy the differential equation.
+Consider a physical interpretation of and .
 This leads to the idea of waves on the string.
 In this case, the particle motion is perpendicular to the wave motion (transverse wave) as opposed to longitudinal waves.

 Consider any function that might be:

 If the , then the value of must be the same.
 Therefore, .
 Thus:

 This is a velocity and is called the wave speed for a wave moving in the positive direction.